TiagoLacerda/game-of-life/README.md

 # game-of-life
 An interactive implementation of John Conway's Game of Life, made using microsoft's Windows Forms

-## Building
-To load, edit and build the project in your machine you will need the [Microsoft Visual Studio](https://visualstudio.microsoft.com/) IDE as well as the [.NET Framework](https://docs.microsoft.com/en-us/dotnet/) version 4.0+

-## Running
-To run the pre-compiled version avaiable, [.NET Framework](https://docs.microsoft.com/en-us/dotnet/) version 4.0+ is required

 ## Controls
 ### Mouse